Grand Sefton Preview, Tips, Runners & Trends

 Grand Sefton Information:

-In April, the only thing racing fans are interested in is the Grand National tips from the OLBG expert racing tipsters, which of the forty runners are they predicting to win the showcase race at Aintree?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Aintree Racecourse section for links to these.
+Our dedicated Aintree tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Grand Sefton, but will also have predictions for each meeting at Aintree throughout the season, so be sure to head over there.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Aintree Racecourse section for links to these.

-These are the top three quickest-run Grand Sefton over the last 20 renewals:
+These are the top three quickest-run Grand Sefton races over the last 20 renewals:

 1. King Turgeon (5:23.52) in 2024